Fengqing (Zoe)

 extract insights from data.

-Joshua Suh is 2nd year
+Joshua Suh is an undergraduate

-undergraduate BSBA Finance and Business
+BSBA Finance and Business Analytics major at

-Analytics major at Lebow College of Business.
+Lebow College of Business.
+Josh is interested in

-how it can support better decision-making in
+statistical modeling and how it can support

-identifying answers or insights.
-He looks
+better decision-making in identifying answers or

-forward to becoming proficient in RStudio or
+proficient in RStudio or other data tools to

-other data tools to more effectively explore and
+more effectively explore and analyze datasets.

 Previous Lab